What Are My Responsibilities?

 Every business has assets (possessions or property) and risks related to the operation of the business.
 Whether it is the truck you use to deliver goods, computers you use to run the business, inventory or the people that work in your business, there are always risks that can affect the ability of your business to function.
 What would happen if your truck broke down or your business had to shut down because of a fire?
 What would happen if you or one of your employees was sick for a long time?
 Being a good manager and careful employer can help reduce risks, but bad things can still happen to careful people.
 Protecting you and your business is a major priority and must be planned wisely.

 To help address the risks that businesses face, there are a wide variety of insurance products available.
 Having an insurance policy means that if a specific kind of damage is done to your business, the insurance company will pay you an agreed upon amount of compensation.
 You pay for this insurance through monthly premiums (payments).
 Even if nothing happens you still pay the premiums each month.
 But, you have the security of knowing that if something bad does happen to your business, then the insurance company will pay the agreed upon amount.
-You agree to pay small amounts of money to the insurance company now, in exchange for a larger amount from the insurance company in case something bad happens.

-The specific type of insurance you want depends on what you want to protect, or have insured.
+The specific type of insurance you want depends on what you want to protect or have insured.
 A good way to find out what insurance you need is to talk to an accountant or other business owners about what kind of insurance they have or would recommend.
 Keep in mind that some insurance can be tax deductible which can help offset the costs.
 Tax deductible means that you can take the cost of the insurance off from the business taxes that you have to pay to the government.

 Another good option is to check with your local Chamber of Commerce.
 Each region in the North has a Chamber of Commerce that can provide a wide range of supports and benefits to businesses that join as members.
 These benefits can include cost-effective health, life and disability insurance tailored to small and mid-sized businesses.
 The Chamber can provide you with a good starting point in your search for the right insurance policy.

 You can also talk to an insurance broker.
 Insurance brokers help you to identify what kind of insurance you need and what is the best insurance package for your budget.
-There are all sorts of insurances that you may be offered and the trick is to know which ones you need, which ones you’d like and which ones you can afford.
+There are all sorts of insurances that you may be offered, and the trick is to know which ones you need, which ones you’d like and which ones you can afford.
 Balancing these three things is one of the challenges in determining which insurance is best for you.

 Different insurance policies cover different things, have different ways of paying out and can have varying costs depending on what is covered in the policy.
-For example, a million dollar life insurance policy for a 65-year old man who smokes will be much more expensive than one for a 22-year old man who has no health issues and doesn’t smoke.
+For example, a million-dollar life insurance policy for a 65-year old man who smokes will be much more expensive than one for a 22-year old man who has no health issues and doesn’t smoke.

 Owners and Key Employees